 """

-# rotate token after login, user may need to reload page to get new csrf_token
+# Rotate token after login, user may need to reload page to get new csrf_token

 csrf_secret = add_new_csrf_cookie(request)